vishalvibes/vishalvibes.github.io/writings.md

 ### Opening windows

-It was raining outside for a while now; I couldn't handle staying in anymore.<br>
+It was raining outside for a while; I couldn't handle staying in anymore.<br>

 But felt equally unwilling to leave work and go out in the weather.<br>